testing-library/vue-testing-library/README.md

 ### ❓ Questions

-For questions related to using the library, please visit a support community instead of filling an issue on GitHub.
+For questions related to using the library, please visit a support community instead of filing an issue on GitHub.

 - [Discord][discord]